trader-xyz/nft-swap-sdk/README.md

 - How do I store a `SignedOrder`
   - That's up to you.
 This library has no opinions on how to store orders.
 You can throw them in a centralized SQL database, save them to localstorage, use a decentralized messaging solution -- it's really up to you and your app concerns.
 You can even serialize and compress an order to fit in a tweet or shareable URL! 🤯

+## Support

+For personalized help, please join the #dev-help channel in our Discord: https://discord.gg/RTvpQcxn4V

+For general documentation, check out https://docs.swapsdk.xyz

 ## Roadmap

 We're currently working on the following features for the next iteration of this library

-- Persistent data store of orders (off-the-shelf storage in trader.xyz's public order storage server).
+- ✅ LIVE -- Persistent data store of orders (off-the-shelf storage in trader.xyz's public order storage server).
 Think of it as a public good
-- Property-based orders
+- ✅ LIVE -- Property-based orders
-- Order validation
+- ✅ LIVE -- Order validation
-- Live order status
+- ✅ LIVE -- Live order status
 - Order event streaming via websockets

 If you have feature requests, reach out in our [Discord](https://discord.gg/GCf5rSX6).